Letitia Parcalabescu

 Reviewing

-Monthly *ACL Rolling Review (ARR), EACL, EMNLP, NAACL, ACL, CVPR, ACMMM, EurNLP, ICLR
+ICLR, Monthly *ACL Rolling Review (ARR), EACL, EMNLP, NAACL, ACL, CVPR, ACMMM, EurNLP

 Workshops: MULA, RepL4NLP, LIMO